PhiZone/player/README.md

 - `Pause.svg` by Font Awesome, licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/);
 - `ending/GradeHit.wav` by Naptie with sound effects on [Pixabay](https://pixabay.com/), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-If you wish to run this program on your own, please be sure to append the missing assets as aforementioned.
-Alternatively, consider switching to the `defres` branch, which includes note skins & hit effects by 星鹿ELEC, hitsounds from [Phigrim](https://www.phigrim.cn/), an ending screen loop from [Pixabay](https://pixabay.com/), and other assets that imitate the official ones.

 ## Deployments

 The official website is deployed at https://player.phi.zone/ and https://player.phizone.cn/.
 Distributions for Windows, macOS, Linux, Android and iOS/iPadOS can be found in the GitHub releases.